StavaxIO/stavax-account-sdk/README.md

 setupStavaxProvider(stavaxAccount);
 ```

-When your app run inside Stavax Browser, you will see the Stavax Account Injected connector with id `io.stavax.account`
+When your app runs inside the Stavax Browser, you will see the Stavax Account Injected connector with id `io.stavax.account`